 Its time has passed, and should it come again,

 It will come in the rebirth after the blaze,

-The sun made manifest on the soil.
+The sun made manifest in the orchard of my soul.

 Even here, in the deepest void of space, there was comfort in moving through nothing.